Sir John Monash Medal for Outstanding Achievement

 Benefits and number of awards

-One Sir John Monash Medal is awarded to one LLB/LLB (Honours) student per year.
+One Sir John Monash Medal is awarded to one Bachelor of Laws/Bachelor of Laws (Honours) student per year.
 The medal will be proclaimed at the faculty prizes ceremony and their graduation ceremony, and awarded at the graduation ceremony.
 The award will also be included on official University transcripts.

 The following eligibility criteria apply: